 They look innocent.
 They look like emails originating from an executive to a CEO or from a CEO to a financier.
-In short, the emails are more of business nature.
-If your CEO sends you an email asking details of your taxes, how likely are you to provide him with all the details?
+In short, emails are more of a business nature.
+If your CEO sends you an email asking for details of your taxes, how likely are you to provide him with all the details?
 Do you give a thought as to why would the CEO be interested in your tax details?
-Let us see how Business Email Compromise happens, how people are taken for a ride and a few points later on how to deal with the menace.
+Let us see how Business Email Compromise happens, how people are taken for a ride, and a few points later on how to deal with the menace.

 Business Email Compromise